 C.4 General Education/QEP courses

-If the academic department offers general education or QEP courses included in this program, list the courses and discuss any trends related to enrollment, DFW rates, pass rates, achievement of student learning outcomes, and SEIs..
+If the academic department offers general education or QEP courses included in this program, list the courses and discuss any trends related to enrollment, DFW rates, pass rates, achievement of student learning outcomes, and SEIs.

 C.5 Dual Enrollment If the academic department offers dual enrollment courses included in this program, list the courses and their enrollment for the past five years and discuss any trends related to enrollment, DFW rates, pass rates, achievement of student learning outcomes, and SEIs.